4x NBA Champ John Salley Confesses Never Losing a Game of 1-on-1 Against Kobe Bryant

 Sometimes, it’s the lies we tell ourselves to make it to the next day.
 In this way, Kobe was no different than anyone else.
 When faced with accepting two straight years of defeat to a foe you think you are individually far better than, either you acknowledge you were never that good, or you figure out an excuse.

-There has never been a universe where Kobe Bryant admits he wasn’t that good, so of course, he chose the latter.
+There has never been a universe where Kobe Bryant will admit he wasn’t good enough, so of course, he chose the latter.
 That choice ended up leading to tons of individual hardware and a storied resume with the Lakers.
 That’s probably a worthwhile trade.